Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 To get started, click on Social Networks in the All in One SEO menu and then click on the Twitter tab.

-Now you’ll see a Default Image Source setting with a drop down.
+Now you’ll see settings for Default Post Image Source and Default Term Image Source.
 The choices in this drop down relate to images that may exist for your content.

 Choose one of the options in the drop down to set that as the image source that will be used when your content is shared on Twitter.